org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 The benefit of downstream results from an SBOM relies on the completeness of the SBOM.
 In case the SBOM is incomplete, the derived conclusions may be incomplete.
 If the SBOM is inaccurate, the donwstream results may be imprecise.

+Completeness validation can either be based on automated validation rules applied to an SBOM.
+Such rules can cover:
+* consistency checks based on structure
+* consistency checks based on semantics
+* validation of declared and internal known information

+Another approach for the validation of completeness are reviews and explorative audits.
+While reviews try to establish an overall status quo, explorations are dedicated to in depth analysis focusing on specific artefacts or modes of integration.